mrunalwankhade/mrunalwankhade/README.md

 - 👋 Hi, I’m @mrunalwankhade
-- 👀 I’m interested in the data domain.
+- 👀 I’m interested in the Data Domain.
 - 🌱 I’m currently learning machine learning and AI
 - 💞️ I’m looking to collaborate on real-world project regarding machine learning and Data Feild.
 - 📫 How to reach me - mrunal123wankhade@gmail.com